Tuesday, September 23, 2008

 For awhile there, it seemed the momentum was on the side of SSP.
 The SSP-01 specification was making sense, developers began to feel confidence to implement it feeling there was no way in hell, it will change much more.

-ASP is so bad, not even the ASP principal author is supporting it his new Reputation $$$$ business services.
-Its not part of the VBR specification!.
+ASP is so bad, not even the ASP principal author is supporting it for his new Reputation $$$$ business services.
+It's not part of the VBR specification!.
 You wonder why?
-Well, Anything SSP related would water this VBR system.
-Most system would simply not need this REPUTATION service.
+Well, anything SSP-related would water down his VBR system.
+Most systems would simply not need this REPUTATION service.

 In some way, I am happy it happen.
 Now I can move on.
 The ASP people should be given credit for killing SSP.
 I just wonder if they have enough sleeping pills on hand - they are going to need it.